wasp-lang/wasp/web/docs/advanced/web-sockets.md

 </TabItem>
 </Tabs>

-## Using the WebSocket on the client
+## Using the WebSocket On The Client

 <ShowForTs>